-Our service learning program provides students with invaluable opportunities to learn and grow by taking considered and consequential action in our community.
+Our community action program provides students with invaluable opportunities to learn and grow by taking considered and consequential action in our community.

 The program is greatly enriched by our outstanding connections with local community partners.
 These links give our students the opportunity to move beyond ASL and connect with and learn from the broader London community.

-Community service is outcome oriented—the primary goal is to contribute to the local community, whether by tutoring children or clearing garden waste.
-Many ASL community service projects are organized by the PCA Community Service Committee.
+Community action is outcome oriented—the primary goal is to contribute to the local community, whether by tutoring children or clearing garden waste.
+Many ASL community action projects are organized by the PCA Community Service Committee.

 - Inventory and investigation